6th LAb session. Friday 25th June, 2021. Landmarks in SALC Contexts. Thinking Back, Moving Forward.

 - What does the future hold for the field?
 What are your predictions for the next phase of self-access?
 What are some challenges and opportunities for the future of self-access?

-Contributors might comment on the effects of technological innovations, pedagogical developments or theoretical reconceptualizations.
-We have particularly encouraged narratives which illustrate particular eras or landmarks.
-Presentations will take one of the following formats:
+We particularly encouraged narratives which illustrate particular eras or landmarks.
+Presentations took one of the following formats:

 - Short narratives or reflections on the field